 - 1. Develop an anti-harassment policy. - 2.
 Formation of Strict Law, Rules etc. - 3.
 Promptly investigate and deal with all complaints of harassment. - 4.
-Monitor and revise the policy and education/information programs on a regular basis to ensure that it is still effective for your workplace. - ------ Space to write important points for revision --
+Monitor and revise the policy and education/information programs on a regular basis to ensure that it is still effective for your workplace.

+revision